Oldenburg Horse - Breed & Info

 Oldenburg Horse Article and Photos Copyrighted - see credits below

-The modern Oldenburg horse is lighter than its ancestors and moves with greater freedom, with rhythmical and very correct gaits.
-Of all the warmblood riding horses, this big impressive horse whose height is from 16 to 17 hands or more, is still the most powerfully built and still retains its ability as a powerful harness horse, successful in combined driving as well as jumping and all sport horse disciplines.
-Having been greatly refined and possessing quality of movement and temperament suited to sporting competitions, the higher knee action has been retained so success in driving and carriage is ongoing.
+The Oldenburg is a big impressive horse whose height is from 16 to 17 hands or more and is the most powerfully built of all the warmbloods.
+The Modern Oldenburg still retains its ability as a powerful harness horse, successful in combined driving as well as having been refined for great success in jumping and all sport horse disciplines.

 Count Johann the Younger, who ruled Oldenburg from 1573 to 1603 based his horse breeding on the East Friesian horse, which had both Andalusian and Oriental blood.
 His successor Count Anton Guther made the horse of northwestern Germany famous throughout Europe.